Iowa lawmakers want to reduce property taxes — but how?

 Kaufmann and Rep. Dave Jacoby, the top Democrat on the House’s tax policy committee, spoke to reporters Monday after a legislative hearing on House Republicans’ proposed property tax bill, House File 1.

-That legislation would reduce the property tax levy built into state public school funding, cap annual property assessment increases at 3% and require school districts to provide a down payment of 10% of a project’s cost and notify every property taxpayer in the district when asking the public to support bonding for a building project.
+That legislation would reduce the property tax levy built into state public school funding, cap annual property assessment increases at 3 percent and require school districts to provide a down payment of 10 percent of a project’s cost and notify every property taxpayer in the district when asking the public to support bonding for a building project.

 At Monday’s hearing, Kaufmann and House legislators heard concerns from groups representing Iowa’s public schools; cities, counties and assessors; and even some groups that advocate for lower tax policies.